OpenICP-BR/libICP/README.md

   * Only idPbeWithSHAAnd3KeyTripleDES_CBC (1.2.840.113549.1.12.1.3) using SHA1 is supported for key encryption. (this will change in the future)
   * The PFX decoding is a total mess that should be rewritten at some point.

+# C Wrapper

+A C wrapper is available under the `c-wrapper` directory.
+See the man files for reference.

+If you can't run `make docs`, look at the `.pod` file in `c-wrapper/docs/src`.

 # License